moreonion/drupal-select_or_other/README.txt

 INSTALLATION
 ------------
 1. Copy select_or_other folder to modules directory.
+   Usually sites/all/modules
-2. At admin/build/modules enable the select_or_other module.
+2. At admin/build/modules enable the Select (or other) module.

 USAGE